xmione/badminton_court/Docs/Usage.md

 ```powershell
 npm run docker:backup-images
 ```
+This command creates a single tarball containing all Docker images and saves it to the `./backups` directory.

 ### Restore all Docker images
 ```powershell
 npm run docker:restore-images
 ```
+This command restores all Docker images from the backup tarball.

 ### Backup individual Docker images
 ```powershell
 npm run docker:backup-individual
 ```
+This command creates separate tarballs for each Docker image and saves them to the `./backups` directory.

 ### Restore a specific Docker image
 ```powershell